-Other graded assessments in this class may include oral presentations, written compositions, article summaries, art projects, and research projects.
+Other graded assessments in this class may include oral presentations, written compositions, article summaries, and research or art projects.
 These assessments will be given throughout the course in order to evaluate students in their understanding and communication in the target language: interpersonal, interpretative and presentational mode.
 Students will be assessed individually or in groups depending of the assigned project.

 Oral communication is one of the most important skills to master when learning another language.
 Students will present at least one scripted dialogue with a partner and one formal presentation in the class.
-Along with their presentations, students will sometimes be required to create a visual such as a PowerPoint presentation or a poster.
+Along with their presentations, students will sometimes be required to create a visual such as a PowerPoint presentation, a poster or videos.